simkatti/RSA-encryption/README.md

 # RSA-encryption

 This is a course project for the "Algorithms and AI Lab" course in University of Helsinki's bachelor program in computer science.
-This project focuses on RSA encryption and decryption with the 2048 bit security standard.
+This project focuses on RSA cryptography with the 2048 bit security standard and OAEP padding.

-The program allows user to input 1 - 256 character message which it then encrypts and decrypts displaying public and private keys.
+The program allows user to input 1 - 190 character message which it then encrypts and decrypts displaying public and private keys.

 ## Installation instructions